• Skip to main content

 Instructions

-• Prepare 9x13 pan by lining it with parchment paper both directions.
+• Bloom: Prepare a 9x13-inch pan by lining it with parchment paper both directions.
 Allow the sides to drape over for easy handling.
+Dust the bottom lightly with arrowroot powder.
 Set aside.
+In the bowl of a stand mixer, add ½ cup of filtered water and sprinkle gelatin over the water to "bloom".
+Whisk to combine and set aside.

-• Transfer marshmallow fluff to prepared pan and spread evenly across with spatula.
-Metal icing spatula works best for marshmallow.
+• Set: Transfer marshmallow fluff to the prepared pan and spread evenly across with spatula.
+Metal icing spatula works best.
+Set aside at room temperature for at least 4 hours but overnight is best.

-• Dust top of the marshmallow with arrowroot.
-Remove the marshmallow by lifting the parchment paper flaps on the sides and transfer to large cutting board.
+• Cut: Dust the top of the marshmallows with arrowroot.
+Remove the marshmallow by lifting the parchment paper flaps on the sides and transfer to a large cutting board.
 Carefully, remove paper from marshmallow edges and coat the edges with more arrowroot for easier handling.
 It should release easily.
+Flip over the marshmallow and sprinkle the bottom side with arrowroot if necessary.
+Cut to the desired size.
+Gently toss all marshmallow pieces in loose arrowroot powder.

 Video